spsforks/SCons-scons-wiki/NeedForSpeed.md

 ### Introduction

 Performance is one of the major challenges facing SCons.
 When compared with other current options, particularly Ninja, in many cases performance can lag significantly.
-That said other options by and large lack the extensibility and many features of SCons.
+While SCons is a powerful and flexible way to construct simple and complex builds, no tool benefits from developers getting frustrated beacuse it's seen as wasting their time waiting around.

 Performance is always a tricky subject.
 It is oft said that premature optimization is the root of all evil (Knuth) but as SCons approaches 20 years old it's hard to say optimization based on observed problem areas is premature.
 Of course a great deal of optimization has already been done on SCons code paths, so there isn't a lot of low-hanging fruit to pick.
-Performance is also relative:  SCons mainly asks other tools to do the real work, and in many cases, particularly small builds, the time SCons takes to figure out what it needs to do is dwarfed by the time spent once SCons calls out to the operating system to get `gcc` or `cl.exe` to actually compile a file.
+Performance is also relative:  SCons asks other tools to do the actual work of building, and in many cases, particularly small builds, the time SCons takes to figure out what it needs to do is dwarfed by the time spent once SCons calls out to the operating system to get `gcc` or `cl.exe` to actually compile a file.
 So it is important to measure on meaningful workloads.

 Performance issues can be roughly divided into:
  * The code is doing too much work.
 For example, recomputing internal things that could have been saved from a previous build, repeating operations many times, not reusing build artefacts that might have been available, etc. Roughly speaking, "caching" and "memoizing".
 SCons does a lot of that already.